How Much Will It Cost to Hire A Raleigh Criminal Defense Attorney?

 Is this Initial Consultation Private?

 Yes!
-Even if you decide never to hire The Chetson Firm, whatever you tell a criminal lawyer is strictly confidential.
+Even if you decide never to hire Chetson Hiltzheimer, whatever you tell a criminal lawyer is strictly confidential.
 In fact, a criminal lawyer could get into serious legal trouble if he reveals things you told in confidence.
 While it may take time to develop trust, you should understand that this initial consultation remains a secret.
 In fact, the very fact that you called a criminal lawyer is a secret.
 You control how and when your lawyer – even a lawyer you do not hire – can reveal things about you.
 The lawyer cannot reveal confidences.

 How Much Do You Charge?

 Legal fees are difficult to price without first discussing the charges you face, and some of the facts of the case.
 That’s because the more complicating the facts and charges, the more difficult and time consuming they will be to defend.